 - Cook until it reaches about 160 to 165 degrees F in the thickest part of the breast and thighs.
 The temperature will continue to rise by 5 degrees as it’s resting.

 - To keep it EXTRA moist and juicy, make a flavored herbed butter such as the one I use in my lemon herb roast chicken, and rub it under the skin.

 - 1 (4.5-pound) whole chicken - neck and giblets removed

 - Vegetable oil - or "light" olive oil

 - ½ teaspoon ground black pepper

 - 1 teaspoon garlic powder

+- Place the chicken on a large cutting board.
 Using strong kitchen shears, cut alongside the backbone and remove it.
 Also remove any small bones sticking out.
-Note: you need strong kitchen shears.
-It will be much safer.
-Note 2: Discard the backbone or save it to make chicken stock.

-Roast for about 50-55 minutes in the middle rack.
+- Roast for about 45 to 50 minutes.
 Rotate the pan halfway through.
 If the skin is getting too brown too quickly, tent with aluminum foil, but it most likely won't.
-Roast until a thermometer inserted in the thickest part of the thighs and breast reach 165 degree F. When ready, remove from oven and let the chicken rest for 10-15 minutes before serving.
-Enjoy!
+Roast until a thermometer inserted in the thickest part of the thighs and breast reaches 165 degrees F (or 160 degrees F, as it will rise another 5 degrees while resting)

 - When ready, remove from the oven and let it rest for 10-15 minutes before carving.
 Enjoy!